|

 76-86.
 London: Intermediate Technology Publications, Ltd., 1996.
 206 p.

-- The author, a lecturer in
+- The author, a lecturer in law at

-that in the United States.
-European patents now require a benefit to humanity
+in the United States.
+European patents now require a benefit to humanity that

-animal rights into the economic patent system.
+rights into the economic patent system.
 The author introduces intellectual

 property rights using "A brief chronology of the patent debate in the North"